-$ Includes \ the \ loan \ types: \ Loans \ to \ cooperatives, \ Processing \ and \ marketing, \ and \ Farm-related \ business.$
+Includes the loan types: Loans to cooperatives, Processing and marketing, and Farm-related business.

 A restructuring of a debt constitutes a troubled debt restructuring (TDR) if the creditor for economic or legal reasons related to the debtor's financial difficulties grants a concession to the debtor that it would not otherwise consider.
 The following tables present additional information about pre-modification and post-modification outstanding recorded investment and the effects of the modifications that occurred during the periods presented.
-There were no new TDRs that occurred during three or six month periods ended June 30, 2019.
+There were no new TDRs that occurred during three months period ended September 30, 2020.